EEA Privacy notice

 4. Legal basis for data collection and use

 Preventice assigns a legal basis for each data collection and use.

 Preventice only collects and uses personal data when there is a fair and legal basis for its collection and use.
 For instance, when the collection of personal data is to meet our legitimate interests, to comply with legal obligations, for the vital interest of our patients or when we have your authorization.

 - Consent.
 In some instances, we may request your consent in order to process your personal data for a specific purpose.

 - Contract.
-We may process your personal data if it is necessary for purposes of a contract that we have with you or because we must take specific steps prior to entering such a contract.
+We may process your personal data if it is necessary for purposes of a contract that we have with you, or in your interest, or because we must take specific steps prior to entering such a contract.